BayerlR0ll/BayerlR0ll/README.md

 - Just honing my craft and trying new challenges.
 My main background is using C# in .NET framework.
 However, the most recent projects I've been involved with entail working a lot with Azure web apps and APIs.

 🌱 I’m currently learning...
 - I've been learning a lot about Angular lately for my team's Okta implementation project.
+I also have been trying to learn more about security by doing practice labs.

 💞️ I’m looking to collaborate on
 - Not really sure, but I'm willing to try my hand at just about anything.